ynput/OpenPype/website/docs/artist_concepts.md

 In our pipeline all the main entities the project is made from are internally considered *'Assets'*.
 Episode, sequence, shot, character, prop, etc. All of these behave identically in the pipeline.
 Asset names need to be absolutely unique within the project because they are their key identifier.

-OpenPype has limitation regarging duplicated names.
+OpenPype has a limitation regarding duplicated names.
 Name of assets must be unique across whole project.

 ### Subset